EUthana/EUthana_Project/README_EN.md

 If you have any question about these models, please contact us.

-你好! 这里是EU 和 EVE ^^

-这是我的关于MMD模型配布的博客，大多数会在这里发布模型配布相关和模型预览图

-如果你对我的模型有任何疑问或者更新的需求，请联系我们

-Tiwtter : EUthana_Lau
+▷ Tiwtter : EUthana_Lau

-Weibo：EUthanaP
+▷ Weibo：EUthanaP